Sublinear Column-wise Actions of the Matrix Exponential on Social Networks: Conclusions Future Work

 The algorithms presented in this paper compute a column of the matrix exponential of sparse matrices $\mP$ satisfying $\|\mP\|_1 \leq 1$.
 They range from \gexpm, with its strong theoretical guarantees on accuracy and runtime, to \gexpmq, which drops the theoretical runtime bound but is empirically faster and provably accurate, to \expmimv, where there is no guarantee about accuracy but there is an even smaller runtime bound.
-We also showed that they outperform a state of the art Taylor method to compute a column of the matrix exponential for such a matrix.
+We also showed that they outperform a state of the art Taylor method, \expmv, to compute a column of the matrix exponential experimentally.
 This suggests that these methods have the potential to become methods of choice for computing columns of the matrix exponential on social networks.

-In the recent literature, Chung and Simpson developed a Monte Carlo procedure to estimate columns of such matrix exponentials~\cite{Chung-2013-solving}.
-They show that only a small number of random walks are needed to compute reasonably accurate solutions; however, the number of walks grows quickly with the desired accuracy.

 We anticipate that our method will be useful in scenarios where the goal is to compare the matrix exponential with other network measures -- such as the personalized PageRank vector.
 We have used a variant of the ideas presented here, along with a new runtime bound for a degree-weighted error, to perform such a comparison for the task of community detection in networks~\cite{Kloster-preprint-hkrelax}.
-Other recent work develops new extensions of the Lanczos method~\cite{Sidje-1998-ExpoKit,Benzi-2010-quadrature,Orecchia-2012-exponential,Afanasjew-2008-restarted}.

 \paragraph{Functions beyond the exponential.} We believe we can generalize the results here to apply to a larger class of inputs: namely, sparse matrices $\mA$ satisfying $\| \mA \|_1 \leq c$ for small $c$.
 Furthermore, all three algorithms described in this paper can be generalized to work for functions other than $e^x$.
 In our future work, we also plan to explore better polynomial approximations of the exponential~\cite{Orecchia-2012-exponential}.